U.S. Energy Information Administration logo

 Petroleum Marketing Monthly

-The May 2015 Petroleum Marketing Monthly (PMM), with data through February 2015, presents monthly and annual price and volume statistics covering crude oil and refined products sales in the United States.
-Preliminary monthly data show crude oil and finished petroleum products prices on the rise during February.
-U.S.-level Prime Supplier data show sales of most surveyed products increased from both prior-month and year-ago rates.
+The July 2015 Petroleum Marketing Monthly (PMM), with data through April 2015, presents monthly and annual price and volume statistics covering crude oil and refined products sales in the United States.
+In this month’s PMM, preliminary data show crude oil prices on the rise in all sales categories, while price trends for refiner sales of finished petroleum products are mixed.
+U.S.-level Prime Supplier data show sales of gasoline and diesel fuel rising month-on-month and remaining above year-ago levels.

 Company Level Imports